okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 To deactivate users, you need to enable the functionality in the Okta Admin Console:

-1. Select your SCIM application from your list of applications.
+1. Select your SCIM integration from the list of integrations in your Okta org.
 1. Under the **Provisioning** tab, click **To App** and **Edit**.
 1. In the **Deactivate Users** option, click **Enable** and then **Save**.